Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 When your browser connects to a website over HTTPS, it trusts the certificate because a Certificate Authority (CA) vouched for it.
 But what if a CA is compromised, coerced, or simply makes a mistake?
 A rogue CA could issue a valid certificate for your domain without your knowledge, enabling man-in-the-middle attacks.

-TLSA records solve this problem by publishing certificate information directly in DNS.
-Combined with DNSSEC, they enable DANE (DNS-Based Authentication of Named Entities) — a protocol that lets domain owners specify exactly which certificates are valid for their services, bypassing the traditional CA trust model entirely.
+TLSA records address this problem by publishing certificate information directly in DNS.
+Combined with DNSSEC, they enable DANE (DNS-Based Authentication of Named Entities) — a protocol that lets domain owners specify which certificates are valid for supporting clients and, in some usage modes, reduce reliance on the traditional CA trust model.

 How DANE Works